deadlyraptor/reels/README.md

 8. Zip
 9. Phone number

-## app.py
+## cc_spreadsheet

-Copies the content from a single workbook and pastes it into two new workbooks.
-Two workbooks are created because customers are added to one of two lists, depending on what film they watched.
+Reads the customer contact information from a single workbook and writes it to one of two new workbooks, depending on which film the customer purchased tickets for.

+*the spreadsheets must be in .xls format*

-## cc.py
+## cc_upload

-Reads the content from a single workbook, extracts the required data, and stores it in a specially formatted JSON payload.
-A request POST request is then made that adds the contacts to the relevant list in Constant Contact API.
+Reads the customer contact information from a single workbook, stores it into one of two JSON payloads, and adds the contacts to one of two lists in Contact Contact via a POST request.
+The payload and list the contact is added to is dependent on the film for which he or she purchased tickets.

+*the spreadsheets must be in .xls format*

+## member

+Extracts the contact information for new members stored in the body of an email confirming new member activity and stores it in a JSON payload.
+This payload is uploaded to Constant Contact via a POST request.

 ### Required packages
 ```
+requests
 xlrd
 xlwt
-requests
 ```